A Marketing Manifesto

 Now, that's not so hard, is it?

-But before we get into the granular details about the 7R+1 Strategy, I want to set the framework for our discussion.
+So what does that look like?
+Well, before we get into the granular details of the 7R Marketing Strategy, I want to set the framework for our discussion.
 Because without the proper context, all of this might seem superfluous, particularly in this time of crisis.
 I would submit, however, that this is especially the setting in which to consider that.

 Postulate 1: Rethink how you think about things

 First of all, let me start by saying that it would be very easy, but lazy, of me to just throw a lot of information at you and presume you will simply accept it.
 The problem is that the validity of information decays over time.
 And, anyways, most of what we read and see we forget shortly after.